 Month 1-3: These first sessions will be dedicated to establishing group rapport— residents will share their personal narratives and begin an exploration of how their creative processes are therapeutic in nature.
 During this time the group will begin establishing norms and what is known as a “forming phase” in group work.

-Months 4-8: These months will be used as a check-in for how the residents’ relationship to their art is developing as a coping tool and how their process of art making is an expression/metaphor of other patterns in their life.
-These months will also provide space for residents to bring in work and critique each other’s pieces as a group.
+Months 4-8: These months will provide space for residents to visit each others studios.
+The residents’ relationship to their art is developing as a coping tool and how their process of art making is an expression/metaphor of other patterns in their life will be brought into focus.

 Months 9-12: For the last four months the group will develop a group piece for the final show and collaboratively curate their show while keeping alive the themes of the previous sessions.
-The 11th session will be held directly after the opening and will be open for special donors to view.
-The final session will be held after the show’s closing in private.
+A group session will be held live to anyone who donates and supports the TAR Project.

 Neda Abghari, The Creatives Project